fontforge/fontforge.github.io/en-US/downloads/mac.md

 ### Update Beta Package

 New beta packages are released every few days.
+[Check this directory](http://fuuko.libferris.com/osx/packages/) by date.
 To install an update:

 1. quit FontForge and X11
 2. drag and drop the new FontForge.app into `/Applications` and replace it